• Skip to main content

 Keep in mind you’ll only have to do this step once after your upload your first episode.

-You will need at least one episode published so that when you submit your podcast RSS feed, iTunes knows you have a podcast.
+You will need at least one episode published so that when you submit your podcast RSS feed, Apple Podcasts knows you have a podcast.

 Other requirements for submitting include: